 - Congenital hypertrophy of retinal pigment epithelium (CHRPE)

 - Gastric fundic gland polyps

 - Brain tumors

-- Increased Risk for Gastric Cancers and cancers of the Thyroid, Pancreas, Liver, Central Nervous System, and Bile Ducts
+- Increased Risk for Gastric Cancers and cancers of the Thyroid, Pancreas, Liver, Central Nervous System, Adrenal, and Bile Ducts

 - Attenuated FAP is characterized by a significant risk for colon cancer but fewer colonic polyps (average of 30), more proximally located polyps, and diagnosis of colon cancer at a later age; management may be substantially different.

 - Gardner syndrome is characterized by colonic polyposis typical of FAP together with osteomas and soft tissue tumors.

 - Turcot syndrome is the association of colonic polyposis and central nervous system (CNS) tumors.

 To learn more about Familial Adenomatous Polyposis visit these resources:

 - Hereditary Colon Cancer Foundation Patient Guide to FAP